5 Simple Ways to Celebrate Advent as a Family

 Advent Versus Christmas

-During the season of Advent, we prepare to celebrate Jesus’ first coming as a baby in Bethlehem, looking backward, remembering how Israel prepared for the long-awaited Messiah.
-We also look forward to Jesus’ second coming to bring peace on earth, longing for and expecting at any time Jesus’ return in glory.
+During the season of Advent, we prepare to celebrate Jesus’s first coming as a baby in Bethlehem, looking backward, remembering how Israel prepared for the long-awaited Messiah.
+We also look forward to Jesus’s second coming to bring peace on earth, longing for and expecting at any time Jesus’ return in glory.

-Advent and Christmas are often confused.
-In North America, many people begin celebrating Christmas before it arrives because stores decorate for Christmas and play Christmas music hoping to boost the shopping season.
-Advent should be more subdued in tone.
-It should be a time of preparation that precedes the celebration so that we can reflect and meditate on the purpose of Christmas.
+Advent and Christmas often run together.
+In North America, people begin celebrating Christmas before it arrives because stores decorate for Christmas and play Christmas music hoping to boost the shopping season.
+Advent is designed to be more subdued in tone.
+It is a time of preparation that precedes the celebration so that we can reflect and meditate on the purpose of Christmas.
 The term advent comes from the Latin adventus, meaning coming or arrival.

-A quick internet search will produce an overwhelming list of creative ideas, but as you decide what to add for your family, starting with something simple is always a good idea.
-Give yourself grace when thing don’t go according to plan.
+If you decide to add a reflective tone to your holiday season, you may find that a quick internet search will produce an overwhelming list of creative ideas.
+As you decide what to add for your family, starting with something simple is always a good idea.
 Small, meaningful moments may not be instantly life-changing, but over time they can create a home culture focused on Jesus.

 1. Celebrate Advent with Readings & Discussions